S-Bahn: Germany

 The trains of the Berlin and Hamburg S-Bahn systems ran on separate tracks from the beginning.
 When other cities started implementing their systems in the 1960s, they mostly had to use the existing intercity rail tracks, and they still more or less use such tracks.

 The central intercity stations of Frankfurt, Leipzig, Munich and Stuttgart are terminal stations, so all four cities have monocentric S-Bahn networks.
-The S-Bahn trains use a tunnel under the central station and the city centre.
+The S-Bahn trains use as their core segment a tunnel under the central station and the city centre (e.g. Munich S-Bahn Stammstrecke and the upcoming Zweite Stammstrecke).

 The high number of large cities in the Ruhr area promotes a polycentric network connecting all cities and suburbs.
 The S-Bahn Rhein-Ruhr, as it is called, features few tunnels, and its routes are longer than those of other networks.
 The Ruhr S-Bahn is the only S-Bahn network to be run by more than one corporation in Germany, and the Salzburg S-Bahn holds a similar distinction in Austria.
 Most Swiss S-Bahn systems are multi-corporation networks, however.

 Most German S-Bahn networks have a unique ticket system, separated from the Deutsche Bahn rates, instead connected to the city ticket system used for U-bahns and local buses.
 The S-Bahn of Hanover, however, operates under five different rates due to its large expanse.

-One S-Bahn system is no longer in operation: the Erfurt S-Bahn which operated from 1976 until 1993 and was an 8.6 km single-line system which consisted of four stations from Erfurt Central Station to Erfurt Berliner Straße station in the then newly built northern suburbs of Erfurt.
+One S-Bahn system is no longer in operation: the Erfurt S-Bahn which operated from 1976 until 1995 and was an 8.6 km single-line diesel-powered system which consisted of four stations from Erfurt Central Station to Erfurt Berliner Straße station in the then newly built northern suburbs of Erfurt.

-There are several S-Bahn or S-Bahn-like systems in planning, such as the Danube-Iller S-Bahn and the Augsburg S-Bahn.
-The S-Bahn system in Lübeck is under discussion (see network plan).
+There are several S-Bahn or S-Bahn-like systems in planning, such as the Augsburg S-Bahn (network plan), the Lübeck S-Bahn (network plan) and the tri-country Bodensee S-Bahn.

-The Stadtbahn Karlsruhe (a tram-train network) uses the green "S" logo, but does not refer to itself as S-Bahn.
-The blue U-Bahn logo is not used either, due to the lack of subterranean lines.
+The Stadtbahn Karlsruhe (a tram-train network) uses the green "S" logo for stations in the outskirts and has its lines indicated by an "S" in front of the line number, but does not refer to itself as S-Bahn.
+The logo also can't be found on the trains, contrary to most other systems where it's placed somewhere on the sides or at the front of the trains.
+A new city-centre tunnel opened at the end of 2021, however the blue U-Bahn logo is not used either for it.
+To mark those tunnel stations, a yellow U is used, which is unique and can only be found there.

-Despite its name, the Ortenau S-Bahn (Offenburg) is a Regionalbahn service.
+Despite their names, the Ortenau S-Bahn (Offenburg) and the Danube-Iller Regional S-Bahn (Ulm/Neu-Ulm, opened 2020) are Regionalbahn services.

 The following networks are currently in operation:

+Italy

+The Milan S Lines is a network consisting of 12 lines beginning with an S, serving the metropolitan area of Milan.